ericelliott/redux-dsm/README.md

 ['handle success',    'idle']
 ```

 Your view code will look at the status and payload to determine whether or not to render spinners, success messages, error messages, empty states, or data.
+I don't know about you, but I sometimes forget some of those transitions or states.

 Every app I've ever written needs to do this a bunch of times.
 Since I switched to Redux, I handle all off my view state transitions by dispatching action objects, and that requires writing a bunch of boilerplate, such as action types (e.g., `myComponent::FETCH_FOO::INITIALIZE`), and action creators (which your view or service layers can call to create actions without forcing you to import all those action type constants everywhere).